-Our litigators represent clients in civil and criminal antitrust matters throughout the United States and on international cartel matters, and we have significant experience in defending clients in antitrust grand jury investigations and prosecutions.
-We’re often able to minimize clients’ exposure to litigation risk and secure favorable resolutions by negotiating with the Department of Justice (DOJ), the Federal Trade Commission (FTC) and State Attorneys General (AGs).
+Our litigators represent clients in civil and criminal antitrust matters throughout the United States and on international cartel matters.
+We have significant experience defending clients in antitrust grand jury investigations and prosecutions.
+We’re often able to minimize clients’ exposure to litigation risk and secure favorable resolutions by negotiating with the Department of Justice (DOJ), the Federal Trade Commission (FTC), and State Attorneys General (AGs).
 But where it’s in the client’s best interests, we take antitrust and competition law matters through successful jury trials, including follow-up civil class action cases resulting from criminal prosecutions, and through governmental regulatory proceedings.

-Our antitrust attorneys are well known for their expertise and are often quoted or appear on leading main stream media outlets on antitrust stories, contribute articles to scholarly publications, and are invited to present at legal conferences.
+Our antitrust attorneys are well-known for their expertise.
+We are often quoted or appear on leading mainstream media outlets on antitrust stories, contribute articles to scholarly publications, and are invited to present at legal conferences.
 They also have a wealth of prior work experience that allows us to better serve our clients’ needs.
 For example, two of our principals are former litigation attorneys with the Bureaus of Competition and Consumer Protection of the FTC and another principal is currently a Vice Chair of the American Bar Association’s Antitrust Compliance and Ethics Committee and formerly the Vice Chair of the Cartel and Criminal Practice Committee.
 Yet another principal is a former Assistant U.S. Attorney.